jinnabaalu/jinnabalu.github.io/_posts/2020-11-02-elasticsearch-production-machine-settings.md

 *Fix the FORBIDDEN Read-Only / Allow Delete Error for Elasticsearch API Requests*

-Elasticsearch considers the available disk space on a node before deciding whether to allocate new shards to that node or to actively relocate shards away from that node.

 Elasticsearch reads the disk space, makes all the indices into *READ ONLY* when the "Cluster Settings" are default and reaches the watermark levels.
 We can disable this by updating the ` disk allocation decider` as follows

 ```bash